js18user/user-identification-by-uuid-and-email/README.md

 - When processing a request, a data check must be carried out; if the parameters are valid, the data is added to the PostgreSQL database.
 - The response to the request must be in JSON format containing the database entry ID, UUID and email address.
 - Database access parameters and table name are configured in the .env file.
-- You will also need to create a database table suitable for this task (the database will be provided later).
 - It is also necessary to implement a Python script that will allow you to perform load testing of a given endpoint while simultaneously generating N requests to the endpoint.

 This program implements the maintenance of a database of simple counts: